 The RC meets regularly, at least on a quarterly basis.
-In 2023, the RC met 10 times and three times jointly with the Audit Committee.
-The RC receives formal and informal communication from the Bank's Risk Management Unit and, where appropriate, has access to external expert advice, particularly in relation to strategic transactions and issues.
+In 2024, the RC met 11 times and two times jointly with the Audit Committee.
+The RC receives formal and informal communication from the Bank's Risk Management Unit and, where appropriate, has access to external expert advice.